Batagur (river terrapin) species protection project

 This is how Schönbrunn Zoo is supporting the project:

-• Anton Weissenbacher, Zoological curator at Schönbrunn Zoo, as a co-founder of the project and project supervisor
+• Long-term expertise of Anton Weissenbacher, Zoological curator at Schönbrunn Zoo, as a co-founder of the project and project supervisor

 Anton Weissenbacher, Project supervisor and Zoological curator, Schönbrunn Zoo: “The 'Batagur baska' project is currently one of the most successful zoo projects worldwide – thanks to the personal initiative of participating zoologists and partners, but above all to our sponsors.
 In a combined effort, we have successfully captive bred hundreds of individuals of one of the most endangered turtles in the world.
 We are hard at work to reintroduce this endangered species.”